amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 but also the general insight that the nasalised vowels `a`, `i`, `u` and `æ` are variously the third, second, first and interrogative pronominal roots in the Dravidian languages.
-The fact that these vowels are used systematically in the Dravidian languages (and less systematically in the other language families) and the close resemblance these root vowels have to the initial utterances of babies seems to bridge the gap between the ancient roots of language development and the roots of language learning in developmental biology, which makes it both ancient and ever-green.
+The fact that these vowels are used systematically in the Dravidian languages (and less systematically in the other language families) and the close resemblance these root vowels have to the initial utterances of babies seem to bridge the gap between the ancient roots of language development and the roots of language learning in developmental biology, which makes it both ancient and ever-green.
 So, Caldwell using the adjective [Japhetic](https://en.wikipedia.org/wiki/Japhetites) to describe the antiquity of these root vowels seems beautifully appropriate;
-not literally, of course, but certainly appropriate metaphorically.
+not literally, of course, but metaphorically.

 #### The processes behind the interrogative/speculative/skeptical suffixes ē, ā, ō and the emphasising suffix ē in Kannada